myselfswastikmishra/TechTribe-final/README.md

 ## ✍️ Managing Website Content

 You don't need a database to update this site's content.
 Most content is stored in simple lists (arrays) directly in the code.
+This makes it incredibly easy to manage.
 To edit content, find the correct file and modify the text inside the quotes.

+**How to Edit:**
+-   **Find the right file** from the list below.
+-   **Locate the array** (e.g., `const portfolioItems = [...]`).
+-   **To change text:** Simply edit the text within the `""` or `''`.
+-   **To add an item:** Copy an existing item (from `{` to `}` including the comma), paste it at the end of the list, and change its content.
+-   **To remove an item:** Delete the entire item block (from `{` to `}`).
+Be careful with commas between items.

+---

+### Header Navigation (`src/components/layout/Header.tsx`)
+This file controls the main navigation links at the top of every page.
+-   Find the `navLinks` array.
+-   Each item in the list is an object with a `href` (the URL path, like `/about`) and a `label` (the text that appears, like "About Us").
+-   You can add, remove, or reorder these links to manage your site's navigation.

 ### Homepage (`src/components/HomePageContent.tsx`)
 This file controls everything on the homepage.
--   **Image Gallery:** Find the `galleryImages` array to change image URLs and descriptions.
+-   **Image Gallery:** Find the `galleryImages` array to change image URLs (`src`) and alternate text (`alt`).
+-   **Services:** Find the `services` array to edit the title and description of the services highlighted on the homepage.
--   **Services & Projects:** Edit the `services` and `featuredProjects` arrays.
+-   **Featured Projects:** Edit the `featuredProjects` array to change which projects are shown on the homepage.
 -   **Testimonials:** Modify the `testimonials` array to update client quotes.
--   **Stats:** Change the numbers and labels in the `stats` array.
+-   **Stats:** Change the numbers and labels in the `stats` array to update the "Impact in Numbers" section.

 ### Events (`src/app/events/page.tsx`)
+This file controls the list of events.
 -   Find the `events` array at the top of the file.
-Each item in the list is an event card.
+-   Each item in the list is an event card.
+You can edit the `title`, `date`, `time`, and `description`.

 ### FAQ (`src/app/faq/page.tsx`)
+This file controls the Frequently Asked Questions section.
 -   Find the `faqs` array.
-Each item has a `question` and an `answer`.
+-   Each item has a `question` and an `answer`.
+Edit these to manage your FAQ.

 ### Portfolio (`src/app/portfolio/page.tsx`)
+This file controls your main portfolio and the testimonials on that page.
--   Modify the `portfolioItems` and `testimonials` arrays.
+-   **Portfolio Items:** Modify the `portfolioItems` array.
+Each item includes a `title`, `description`, `image` URL, and `tags`.
+-   **Testimonials:** Modify the `testimonials` array to change the client quotes that appear on the portfolio page.

 ### Partners (`src/app/partners/page.tsx`)
+This file controls the partner and university logos.
+-   **Company Partners:** Edit the `companyPartners` array to manage company logos and names.
--   Edit the `companyPartners` and `universityChapters` arrays to manage logos.
+-   **University Chapters:** Edit the `universityChapters` array to manage university chapter logos and names.

+### Services (`src/app/services/page.tsx`)
+This file controls the detailed list of services your agency offers.
+-   Find the `services` array.
+Each item represents a service card and includes an `icon`, `title`, `description`, a list of `features`, and `tags`.

 ### Customizing Colors (`src/app/globals.css`)
 -   Open `src/app/globals.css`.
 At the top, you'll find `:root { ... }` (for light mode) and `.dark { ... }` (for dark mode).
+-   These sections use HSL (Hue, Saturation, Lightness) color values.
--   Change the HSL values for variables like `--primary`, `--background`, and `--accent` to change the site's color scheme.
+-   To change the site's main color, modify the HSL values for the `--primary` variable.
+You can use an online "HSL color picker" to find the values for the color you want.
+-   You can also change `--background`, `--accent`, and other colors here to completely customize the look and feel of the site.

 ---